 3D-PRO is a Who’s Who of people working in 3D, CG, FX, VR, Gaming and more.

-Imagine a community of people who are not just knowledgeable about a particular subject, but who may have actually had a hand in steering its direction.
+Imagine a community of people who are not just knowledgeable about a particular subject or field, but who may have had a hand in steering its direction.
 Imagine asking a question about a format or a piece of software and getting an answer from the person who helped create it.

 3D/CG/FX & Animation studios

 CG related authors

 Educators & academics

 Computer gaming companies

 Employees from dozens of organizations around the world, from industry leaders to small independent studios.